 The university considers continuous enrollment as full-time enrollment for purposes of maintaining student status.
-However, students receiving financial aid should be aware that while this status is sufficient for deferrals, it does not necessarily fulfill financial aid eligibility requirements.
-Aid eligibility requires at least half time enrollment, i.e. 4.5 units at the graduate level.
+However, students receiving financial aid should be aware that while this status is sufficient for deferrals, financial aid eligibility requires at least half time enrollment, i.e. 4.5 units at the graduate level.